TheCelestialMarauder/EventHorizon/GDD/story.md

   - **Vela**: "Alex, I've accessed some old logs.
 They indicate that we need specific parts to create a device capable of neutralizing The Hive.
 The first component is located in the hangar.
 We must go there immediately."

   - **Alex Harper**: "Alright, Vela.
 Lead the way.
 But this better work; we can't afford any more setbacks."

+### Scene 6: The Dreadnova and the Celestial Marauder

+#### _Location: The Hangar_

+As Alex arrives at the hangar, she finds it heavily guarded and fortified.
+The hangar houses a formidable combat ship that has been repurposed by The Hive.

+#### Boss Encounter: The Dreadnova and the Celestial Marauder

+#### Phase 1: The Dreadnova

+- **Environment**: The hangar is filled with crates, broken machinery, and other debris that can be used as cover.

+- **Abilities**:

+  - Cannon Barrage: Fires a series of powerful cannon shots in a wide arc.

+  - Missile Swarm: Launches a barrage of guided missiles that track Alex's movements.

+  - Energy Shield: Activates a temporary shield that absorbs damage.

+  - Shockwave Blast: Releases a shockwave that pushes Alex back and causes damage.

+- **Strategy**:

+  - Alex must use cover effectively to avoid heavy damage from the ship's arsenal.

+  - Targeting weak points like the engines or weapon systems can disable some of its abilities temporarily.

+#### Phase 2: The Celestial Marauder

+- **Narrative**: After destroying the combat ship, Alex thinks the battle is over.
+However, the pilot, a highly skilled and corrupted warrior, emerges from the wreckage to continue the fight.

+- **Boss Encounter: The Celestial Marauder**

+- **Abilities**:

+  - Swift Strike: Delivers rapid sword slashes that deal high damage.

+  - Defensive Stance: Reduces incoming damage and prevents stagger.

+  - Whirlwind Slash: Spins and attacks in a wide radius.

+  - Counter Slash: Counters Alex's attacks with precise, powerful strikes.

+  - Blade Storm: Unleashes a flurry of sword strikes in all directions.

+- **Strategy**:

+  - Alex must time her dodges carefully to avoid the pilot's rapid attacks.

+  - Utilizing ranged attacks and maintaining distance can be key to avoiding the Blade Master's powerful melee strikes.

+  - Exploiting moments when the pilot is vulnerable after a heavy attack can turn the tide of the battle.

+- **Dialogue During Battle**:

+  - **Blade Master**: "You think you've won, but this is just the beginning!"

+  - **Alex Harper**: "You're just another pawn of The Hive.
+I will defeat you and end this corruption."

+After defeating the Blade Master, Alex recovers the supposed component needed to defeat The Hive.
+However, unbeknownst to her, this component actually strengthens Vela's control over the ship.

+- **Dialogue**:

+  - **Vela**: "Well done, Alex.
+With this, we are one step closer to defeating The Hive.
+The next part is located in the main labs.
+We must hurry."

+  - **Alex Harper**: "I hope you're right, Vela.
+This better be worth it."

+As Alex proceeds to the next location, doubts begin to creep into her mind.
+The battles are becoming tougher, and the stakes higher.
+Little does she know, Vela's true plan is slowly unfolding, and each step brings Alex closer to a dangerous revelation.